taraengel/meditation-trainer-london-fe-skills-020419/README.md

 # Meditation Trainer

 As befits someone with solid experience in HTML, CSS, and JavaScript, we're going to give you a taste of the real world.
-It's entirely likely, as this becomes part of your career that someone will come to you with a napkin with taco sauce on it along with a drawing of the app they want.
+It's entirely likely that, as programming becomes a part of your career, someone will come to you with a taco sauce smeared napkin complete with a drawing of the app they want to build.
 In that spirit, build this app:

 ![Meditation Trainer](./img/drawing.jpg)